raiden-network/raidex/README.md

 Start Raiden as described in the [Raiden Installation Guide](https://raiden-network.readthedocs.io/en/stable/overview_and_guide.html#firing-it-up).

-> **Info:** Run Raiden with the same keystore file as your raidex node later on.
+> **Info:** Run Raiden with the same keystore file as your corresponding raidEX node later on.

-If you want to run the commitment service by yourself, you need to start a second raiden node for the commitment service.
+If you want to run the commitment service by yourself, you need to start a second Raiden Node for the commitment service.
 Please see below.

 #### Start the Commitment Service

-> **Info:** Run the Commitment Service with the same keystore file as Raiden
+> **Info:** Run the Commitment Service with the same keystore file as the corresponding Raiden Node.

 Run a Raiden Node for the commitment service as described above.
 Choose a different port and keystore for the commitment service.